EUCPilots/evergreen-docs/docs/issues.md

 `VideoLanVlcPlayer` may not always return the latest available release - the release returned by the update feed used by the VLC media player may not be the same as the current version available for download from the [videolan.org](https://www.videolan.org/vlc/) site, due to the version returned in the update feed.

 The source code for the update site can be found here: [VideoLAN organization > update.videolan.org > Repository](https://code.videolan.org/VideoLAN.org/update.videolan.org/-/tree/master/vlc).

-### VMwareHorizonClientAlt

-`VMwareHorizonClient` returns the Horizon Client in .tar format.
-This the same URL used when the Horizon Client updates itself - you will need to unpack the .tar file to retrieve the executable installer.